onetwosri/no-teleport-olm/lightning cycle olm.md

 An explanation of how this cycle shift works and when it occurs, as well as why the setup methods work is included [here](#why-this-method-works).

+**Note:** All melee hand methods in this guide require a basic knowledge of 4:1.
+If you haven't learned it yet, make sure to check out [Tiprikidi's excellent 4:1 guide](https://pastebin.com/1yw1WBdp) first.

 ### Setting up 4:1

 Setting up 4:1 while on lightning cycle is extremely simple; all you have to do is follow one of the following 4 scenarios based on when you cast the attack that kills the mage hand.
 It might seem confusing at first, but for the most part, the methods are extremely intuitive and once you do them a few times they will become automatic.